ChenmienTan/malmen/README.md

 # MALMEN: MAssive Language Model Editing Network

-This repo contains the code of the preprint: [Massive Editing for Large Language Models via Meta Learning](https://arxiv.org/pdf/2311.04661.pdf).
+This is the official repo of our ICLR'24 paper [Massive Editing for Large Language Models via Meta Learning](https://arxiv.org/pdf/2311.04661.pdf).
 You can email `chenmien.tan@ed.ac.uk` for any issue.

 ## Setup